 # nmblookup -S -R -A <Your-server-IP>

 If the commands return a time-out, the services might already be filtered/disabled.

 Internet cartography services (such as www.shodan.io) could also be used to search for information about services publicly available on your IP (such as "SMB Version: 1").

 SMB and NetBios/NetBT services are designed to be accessed by trusted clients inside trusted environments.
 This means that usually it is not a good idea to expose these services directly to the Internet or, in general, to an environment where untrusted clients can directly access these services.

 Different options are available to mitigate this issue and protect your server or device:

 - Disable NetBios/NetBT and SMB services if you are not using them.
-It is the easiest and the most effective solution.

 - Use your firewall to filter inbound connections to SMB and NetBios/NetBT services, and only allow the trusted IPs and hosts.